kbr-ucl/SimpleMicroservicesDemo/README.md

 2. Implement CustomerService using a MSSSQL database with seeded data
 3. Implement OrderService using a MSSSQL database.
 And using a domain service to check creditmax.
 The domain service uses a CustomerProxy (HttpClient) to talk to the CustomerService.
 4. Run in docker
-5. Add Https
-6. Add API Gateway - YARP
+5. Add API Gateway - YARP